cs0320-f25/typescript-csv-grifffinptaylor/README.md

 - ### Step 1: List 4 Issues
     - From testing, I found the CSV Parser was unable to parse quotes and strings containing commas.
 For functionailty purposes, recognizing a title column could help sort confusion.
-From the caller's perspective,
+From the caller's perspective, I think the ability to use different dilimiters would be beneficial to making the CSV Parser expandable.
+To summarize the four issues: Parsing double quotes, parsing strings containing commas, ability to recognize title vs data, and ability to have dilimiter variations.

 ### Task C: Proposing Enhancement